trevordevore/levurehelper-inno_setup/README.md

 inno setup:
   file flags:
   folder flags:
-  executable flags:
+  sign executable files: false
   windows compiler:
   wine compiler:
 ```

-The `file flags`, `folder flags`, and `executable flags` properties specify the
+The `file flags` and `folder flags` properties specify the
 flags that will be added to the file and folder entries in the `.iss` file.
+Set `sign executable files` if you are using `SignTool` in your `.iss` file to sign file.
+The helper will now find all `.exe` and `.dll` files in your application and, for each one, add a `Source` entry to the `.iss` file with a `sign` flag.
 The
 `windows compiler` property is set to the path to Inno Setup `Compil32.exe` or
 `ISCC.exe` compiler.
 Use `Compil32.exe` to see a the script being compiled in a
 dialog.
 When running on Windows or when wine is installed the helper will try to